-Scientists discuss technological advancements and present novel application of new head-mounted, wireless sensors for neural recording and stimulation in conscious, freely moving animals.
+Scientists discuss technological advancements and present novel application of new head-mounted and implantable, wireless sensors for neural recording and stimulation in freely moving animals.

-During this webinar, sponsored by Triangle BioSystems International (TBSI), scientists will present experimental methods and scientific findings from applications of in vivo electrophysiology in freely moving rodents using new head-mounted, wireless sensors.
-Attendees will learn new methods and prescribed best-practices for challenging in vivo electrophysiology experiments relevant to various neurological disease models.
-In addition, scientists will touch on the application of wireless, head-mounted sensors for neuronal recording and stimulation in Animal Behavior studies.
+During this webinar, sponsored by Triangle BioSystems International (TBSI), scientists present experimental methods and scientific findings from applications of in vivo electrophysiology in freely moving rodents using new head-mounted, wireless sensors.

 Specifically, Dr. Melissa Caras and Dr. Dan Sanes from the Centre for Neural Science at New York University, present a case study on auditory cortex recordings collected from freely moving gerbils during learning and task performance.
 They share methodology, resulting discoveries, and discuss the importance of within-animal, real-time comparisons of neural and behavioral measures.
 Following, Bradly Barth presents experimentation conducted in Dr. Xiling Shen’s laboratory at Duke University, where they have achieved successful stimulation of the sacral nerve in conscious, freely-moving, untethered mice using a hermetic, fully-implantable, wireless nerve stimulator from TBSI.

 To retrieve a PDF copy of the presentation, click on the link below the slide player.
 From this page, click on the “Download” link to retrieve the file.

 Professor of Neural Science and Biology, Center for Neural Science